sergoleg/ovhmi/README.md

 # ovhmi
-Simulation of the Ovation (Westinghouse, Emerson) human-machine interface (JavaScript, Pixi.js).
+Simulation of the HMI/SCADA in the Web browser.

 The HMI/SCADA local application transfer project of the non-nuclear thermal power plant training simulator to the Web environment.